r3c/creep/README.md

 		]
 	}

-The `source` part specifies how Creep should analyze differences when you execute it inside this directory.
+The `tracker` property specifies how Creep should analyze differences between work directory and target location.
 When this option is not specified Creep will auto-detect it based on current environment.
-The `options` allows you to tune behavior of the selected `source` by specifying custom parameters.
-Here is the list of supported sources and associated options:
+The `options` allows you to tune behavior of the selected `tracker` by specifying custom parameters.
+Here is the list of supported trackers and associated options:

 - Git versionning:
-  - Specify `git` source so local `git` executable is used to get diff between two revisions.
+  - Specify `git` tracker so local `git` executable is used to get diff between two revisions.
 When using this mode Creep relies on Git history and only needs to remember which revision has been deployed.
 It also allows you to manually specify the revision you want to deploy through command line argument.
-  - No options are available for this source type.
+  - No options are available for this tracker type.
 - File hash:
-  - Specify `hash` source to have Creep computing a hash of each file to detect differences.
+  - Specify `hash` tracker to have Creep computing a hash of each file to detect differences.
 This mode has a higher overhead than Git since it has to save a value for each file rather than one unique revision, but can work with any regular folder.